 OR

 You may choose to have access to the full text of your work and any supplementary material DELAYED for the period of time indicated below.
-During the delay period, no one may access the fulltext of my work.
+During the delay period, no one may access the fulltext of your work.

 6 month embargo